Izatha attactella

 Izatha attactella is a moth of the family Oecophoridae.
 This species is endemic to New Zealand, where it is known from both the North and South Islands as far south as mid-Canterbury.
 Larvae of this species feed on the soft inner surface of the bark of dead trees and shrubs.
-Adults have been recorded from September to December.
+Adults have been recorded from July to January but are most common from September to December.

 Taxonomy

 This species was first described by Francis Walker in 1864 from specimens obtained by Colonel D. Bolton in Auckland and Mr Sinclair.
 The lectotype specimen is held at the Natural History Museum, London.
 In 1888 Edward Meyrick, thinking he was describing a new species, named this moth Semiocosma platyptera.
 The lectotype for this description was collected by George Hudson in Wellington and is also held at the Natural History Museum, London.
 In 1915 Meyrick synonymised this name with I. attactella.
 This synonymy was upheld by Robert J. B. Hoare in 2010.

 Hudson discussed and illustrated the species in his book The butterflies and moths of New Zealand.
 Alfred Philpott studied and published on the male genitalia of this species in 1927.